dr-yst/org-x/dev-docs/activeContext.md

 - View persistence requires efficient serialization and storage in the backend
 - Grouping functionality needs to handle nested groups efficiently
 - Each display mode (List, Kanban, Timeline) should support custom variable definitions by users
+- Need to determine optimal location for filtering logic (frontend vs. backend vs. hybrid approach)
+  - Frontend filtering provides immediate feedback but may have memory limitations with large datasets
+  - Backend filtering is more memory-efficient and performant for large datasets but introduces latency
+  - A hybrid approach could balance responsiveness and efficiency based on data size
+  - Decision will depend on expected dataset sizes, performance requirements, and memory constraints
+  - This architectural decision should be revisited once we have more concrete performance metrics

 ## Recent Changes